aLoneWitness/impulse/README.md

 If your working with impulse I reccomend you read the wiki first, feel free to DM me on discord if you have any questions.

 ## Features
-1. Super-Lightweight - impulse does not load what's not needed, and it's optimized.
+1. Super-Lightweight - impulse does not load what's not needed, sends minute levels of data over the network and it's optimized whenever possible.
 2. Plugin system - A super simple plugin system is used, put sv_ sh_ or cl_ in the name!
 3. Schema based - The schema system keeps your shit away from my shit.
 4. Client settings system - Simple and easy for developers to make use of, and simple and easy for users to use.